 So the best thing that you can do is find out how many of them would be interested in spending time together and working to achieve fitness goals at the same time.
 After all, your closest friends have always been your best support system throughout your journeys to reach all of your other goals – why not this one, too?

-- Walk every weekday – find a neighbor who wants to walk with you before or after work, or find a coworker you like who will join you at lunchtime.
+Find a neighbor who wants to walk with you before or after work.
 This way, you’ll enjoy the opportunity to spend time with someone and talk, but you’ll be getting some cardio in at the same time.

 Buddy up at work

 Talk to some of your coworkers whose company you enjoy.
 See if one or a few of them are interested in joining you at lunchtime.
 You may be surprised at how many people will be interested in coming with you as you pursue your fitness goals.
 Though it’s nice to have at least one person who will walk with you, it is often nice to walk as a group.